eScholarship/cross-currents-migration/README.md

 # Cross-Currents eJournal Migration

 A simple Python script to migrate a CSV data dump from the current Drupal-based Cross-Currents electronic journal to CDL eScholarship batch ingest format.

+## Requirements

+Besides the code dependencies (see Installation below), you also need two CSV
+files:

+ * cross-currents-export-issues-1586192032.csv (issue data export from the Cross-Currents eJournal)
+ * cross-currents-articles-1586192134.csv (article data export from the Cross-Currents eJournal)

 ## Installation